-The Jack Russell terriers use its natural instinct to dig and to grab prey that burrowed into the ground.
+The Jack Russell terriers use their natural instinct to dig and to grab prey that burrowed into the ground.
 As a result, the terrier has a high drive to find prey and dig it out of the ground.
 As a result, it can become a digging nuisance if the dog is not properly trained.

 Border Terriers were once used to hunt foxes and were prized for their ability to keep up with the larger dogs.
-Fox hunters liked using the skills of these dog as they could easily fit inside burrows.
+Fox hunters liked using the skills of these dogs as they could easily fit inside burrows.
 Because of this history, the dog possesses strong digging skills and instincts, which can lead to big trouble for the modern pet owner.